-Winners tend to make quick and decisive decisions but if they like to change it afterwards then they would carefully considered the pros and cons before they change it.
+Winners tend to make quick and decisive decisions but if they like to change them afterwards then they would carefully considered the pros and cons before they change them.

 Tip: Winners are able to make quick decisions, because they are very much aware of their value hierarchy, purpose and beliefs and knowing their priorities and goals first hand.

-Pay less attention to what people are saying in the literal sense, but try to listen what they actually try to say but didn’t: learn to read between the lines.
+Pay less attention to what people are saying in the literal sense, but try to listen what they actually trying to say but didn’t: learn to read between the lines.

 It helps if you naturally has the ability to “sense” other people’s emotions and feelings.

 Make it a habit to write down the things you would like to accomplish for the next day, week, month and year and prioritize the list.

 That way the time allocated to the task will be in accordance with its importance.